StefanGrimminck/ES6-T62/assignment5/paper.md

 ```
 Here we set the direction of the pin to input by setting the correspoding bit (`PIN_TO_BIT(pinformatie.loc_in_reg.input_bit)`) in register `Px_DIR_SET`.

-Before we can do these operation we first have to map our phyisical pins to their port and corresponding register.
-When doing this we noticed that not all GPIO pins are handled the same way.
-First we have to disable the LCD for P0.0 to P0.7 to work.
-We do this by setting the LCDCLK_CTRL to 0.

 ## Testing